Enamel Troubleshooting: An Excerpt from Mastering Torch-Fired Enamel

 And if you’re a true enameling fan like I am, you can get the deluxe kit, which includes everything above as well as two torch-fired enameling DVDs and Barbara’s patented bead-pulling station.

 Enameling is a super fun jewelry-making technique that’s accessible to everyone–even with a hardware-store torch.
-So grab your kit of choice and get started on your own enameling adventure!
+So get started on your own enameling adventure!

 Learn more about torch-fired enamel jewelry making with these books and videos!